Other Statutory Disclosures

 The Company is not aware of any agreements between shareholders that may result in restrictions on the transfer of securities and/or voting rights.

-Zedra Trust Company (Guernsey) Limited, as trustee of the Employee Benefit Trust, held 9,113,757 shares (2.59%) in the Company as at 30 June 2019 on trust for the benefit of employees of the Company.
+Zedra Trust Company (Guernsey) Limited, as trustee of the Employee Benefit Trust, held 8,841,362 shares (2.51%) in the Company as at 28 June 2020 on trust for the benefit of employees of the Company.
 The voting rights attaching to the shares held by the Employee Benefit Trust are exercisable by the Trustee and there are no restrictions on the exercise of the voting of, or acceptance of any offer relating to those shares.
-The Employee Benefit Trust agreed to waive its right to the final dividend over 2.4m shares being part of its total shareholding.

 Substantial Holdings in the Company

-As at 30 June 2019, the Company has been advised of the following notifiable interests in its ordinary shares in accordance with Rule 5 of the Disclosure Guidance and Transparency Rules (the "DTRs").
+As at 28 June 2020, the Company had been advised of the following notifiable interests in its ordinary shares, in accordance with Rule 5 of the Disclosure Guidance and Transparency Rules (the “DTRs”).

-* The Company was notified of these interests prior to the 20 for 21 share consolidation on 8 April 2019.
-The figure displayed in the post-consolidation column for these persons has been calculated by applying the 20:21 consolidation ratio to number of voting rights contained within their most recent notification to the Company under DTR 5.1.
-The figure displayed in the pre-consolidation column represents the number of voting rights last notified to the Company by the respective Shareholder in accordance with DTR 5.1.
+* The Company was notified of this interest prior to the 20 for 21 share consolidation on 8 April 2019.
+The figure displayed as the number of shares held has been calculated by applying the 20:21 consolidation ratio to number of voting rights contained within their most recent notification to the Company under DTR 5.1, at which time was 18,770,138.

 Change of Control